AnyChart/docs.anychart.com/Basic_Charts_Types/Open-High-Low-Close_chart.md

 <a name="Visualization"/>
 ## Visualization

 In this section we will describe main parts of OHLC chart visualization and ways to adjust it.
 Also you will see list of predefined styles.
 Visual appearance of OHLC is defined using certain methods.
-The most important for OHLC methods are **fallingStroke()** and **risingStroke()**.
+The most important for OHLC methods are **.fallingStroke()** and **.risingStroke()**.

 <a name="basic_style"/>
 ### Basic sample